 Charlotte enters the second quarter of 2026 with a corporate ground-transport market shaped by a combination of structural anchors that few US metros share at this scale: the Uptown banking-headquarters cluster anchored by Bank of America’s global headquarters, Truist Financial’s Charlotte corporate base, and Wells Fargo’s East Coast wholesale-banking concentration; the SouthPark wealth-management and family-office corridor that runs partially independent of the Uptown HQ cadence; the Ballantyne corporate-park footprint that distributes weekday transfer volume into the I-485 South corridor; and the CLT hub that remains American Airlines’ second-largest US hub and the structural gateway for both the Carolinas banking-and-textile corporate base and the broader Southeast principal-travel pattern.
 Layered over those anchors is the convention-and-event cadence — the NASCAR Hall of Fame and the Charlotte Convention Center, the broader speedway calendar at Charlotte Motor Speedway, and the periodic high-profile financial-services conferences hosted in Uptown — that generates surge demand windows distinct from the steady weekday banking cadence.

-This index profiles nine operators ranked by their structural position in the Charlotte corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Charlotte corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
 It is a landscape analyst’s view of dispatch capacity, account posture, and structural fit to the Charlotte freight pattern.

 What the Charlotte rate data shows